qwaneu/qwaneu.github.io/_drafts/cypress-first-impressions.md

 I was one of those people who would go: "My tests are great, now I don't have to click through the UI all the time".
 When I hear something like that now, I cringe.
 I knew in theory that, apart from observing users, reflectively using the application yourself is a powerful feedback mechanism.
 Yet some states are hard to achieve in a test situation, and doing this in production is not necessarily feasible.
 So when, after a long time, I am finally brave to click through the UI, I go "Oh. this is ... bad!".
 And because it is slow and cumbersome, I can't immediately fix it, and the pattern repeats.

-- @TODO add small DOE HERE

-exploratory testing -> focus on user needs hard to achieve states -> exploratory test cost -> minus exploratory testing -> hard to achieve states

-if it hurts, do it more often: exploratory testing -> speed of explortory testing -> minus hard to achieve states

 But if everything is manual, this is still expensive, and doesn't scale.
 The time elapsed from an incoming user issue to first reproduction remains high (especially if it is a part of the UI we haven't worked on in a while).